tidehackathon/team-dstl-2/README.md

 Password

+    admin

+You will then be asked to update the password, you must set it to:

     qwerty

-# Closing the Program
+# Spin Down with docker compose

-To close the program cleanly please:
+To stop the program cleanly please:

-<li> Close all relevant windows on the browser </li>
-<li> In the terminal a new terminal window in the repo space type and execute the below command </li>
+<li> In the terminal execute the below commands </li>

     cd <repo root dir>
     $ docker compose down